Make the New Year Merry and Bright

 12. Bring out old photos.

 Remember friends and family, special celebrations, bad hair, and wonderful trips.
-Share stories with your partner, kids, or grandkids.
+Share stories with your partner, kids, or grandkids, and be sure to laugh.
 Display a sunny snapshot.

 13. Play a fast-paced game.*

-Uno, Spot It, Catch Phrase, and Pictionary are great games that can involve everyone.
+Uno, Spot It, Catch Phrase, and Ticket to Ride (there's a version for younger kids too) are great games that can involve everyone.
 My husband and I play Bananagrams.
 Or do something physically active like Simon Says (really funny when adults play too), Balloon Volleyball, or Indoor Basketball (use a bucket and a rolled-up pair of socks).

 14. Make something.